creativecommons/global-network-strategy/new-chapter-internal-procedure.md

 ## Step 3

-* Add the Representative to the Global Network Council to the [Global Network Council Google Group](https://groups.google.com/a/creativecommons.org/forum/#!forum/global-network-council)
+* Add the Representative to the Global Network Council to the [Global Network Council mailing list](https://groups.google.com/a/creativecommons.org/forum/#!forum/global-network-council)

-## Step 3
+## Step 4

 * Create a new page for the Chapter on the Network Site and add to it the following details:
 	* Date Founded